New Ideas in Constraining Nuclear Forces: Current Limitations of Nuclear Hamiltonians

 where $X_0$ sets the scale expected for the observable $X$ and can be chosen as, e.g., the leading-order result, $c_0 X_0=X_{\rm{LO}}$.
 Since the EFT expansion is truncated, i.e., the above sum is cut off at a certain $k=k_{\rm max}$, the Hamiltonian necessarily has an intrinsic uncertainty due to the neglected terms at $k>k_{\rm max}$, which should account for the missing interaction terms.
 The highest power $k_{\rm max}$ of $Q$ in the chiral Hamiltonian defines the order at which one is working.
 The uncertainty $\Delta X$ is given by

-As a guiding uncertainty estimate, it is usually sufficient to estimate the magnitude of the first omitted term $X_0 c_{k_{\rm max}+1} Q^{k_{\rm max}+1}$ where the magnitude of the unknown expansion coefficient can be estimated as the absolute maximum of the $k \leq k_{\rm max}$ coefficients.
+As a guiding uncertainty estimate, if $Q$ is not too large, it is usually sufficient to estimate the magnitude of the first omitted term $X_0 c_{k_{\rm max}+1} Q^{k_{\rm max}+1}$ where the magnitude of the unknown expansion coefficient can be estimated as the absolute maximum of the $k \leq k_{\rm max}$ coefficients.
+Estimating the coefficient in that way prohibits $c_{k_{\rm max}+1}$ to be unnaturally small compared to previous coefficients.
 Thus, the higher the order at which one is working, the more information is provided to estimate the uncertainty, and the higher is the degree of belief in the resulting uncertainty band.
 This uncertainty is similar to the one presented by Epelbaum, Krebs, and Mei{\ss}ner (EKM)~\cite{Epelbaum:2014efa}.

 These truncation uncertainties are inherent in any nuclear EFT interaction, and, hence, should always be estimated.
 Otherwise, when uncertainty estimates are not provided, comparisons between different nuclear Hamiltonians will not be meaningful, and no firm conclusion about the quality of predictions from individual Hamiltonians can be drawn.
 In addition, in the context of EFTs, a determination of truncation uncertainties is necessary to assess the convergence of the expansion, which is not clear at the moment in certain systems.